trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   have subpackages).

-A subpakages set of core files is identical to the `TriBITS Package Core Files`_ and the variables defined are almost identicial.
-The only difference is that a subpakcage may need to refer to its parent package where a top-level package has not parent package.
+A subpakages set of core files is identical to the `TriBITS Package Core Files`_ and the core variables defined are almost identicial to the `TriBITS Package Core Variables`_.
+The only difference is that a subpakcage may need to refer to its parent package using ``${PARENT_PACKAGE_NAME}`` where a top-level package does not have a parent package.

 TriBITS TPL
 +++++++++++